aronbeal/D7-Testing-with-Behat/slides.md

 </figure>

 <aside class="notes" data-markdown>
 The third optimization came upon the heels of a realization.
-You cannot extend step-defining context classes - if you try, you'll get a 'function is already defined' error, as Behat tries to bring the same method call in twice - once for the parent, and once for the inheriting child.
+As I mentioned, you cannot extend step-defining context classes - if you try, you'll get a 'function is already defined' error, as Behat tries to bring the same method call in twice - once for the parent, and once for the inheriting child.

 We therefore began removing all significant functionality from the steps themselves, and moving it into the parent classes.
 Unlike step-defining context classes, these parent classes could be extended, and moving the functionality into the parent would maximize the possibility for function inheritance and reuse.
-I liken it to the therapy ball shown above - the functionality lives centrally, with the steps themselves being reduced to mere nubs on the surface.
+I liken it to the therapy ball photo here - the functionality lives centrally, with the steps themselves being reduced to mere nubs on the surface.

 In practice, this was a little bit overkill - it turned out that only the functionality that deals with stored state needs to live in non-step defining classes.
-Still, this approach has proven very effective so far - we've taken this to the point where any context class that doesn't define steps, we declare as abstract, so we know immediately there won't be any steps in it, and any step defining class we declare as final, so as to take the inherit restrictions in the structure and make them formal.
+Still, this approach has proven very effective so far - we've taken this to the point where any context class that doesn't define steps, we actually declare as abstract, so we know immediately there won't be any steps in it, and any step defining class we declare as final, so as to take the inherent restrictions in the structure and formalize them.
 </aside>

 ##Optimization 4: "Polling" functions